Key concepts

 Questions

-The 3di has a bank of several hundred questions.
+The 3di has a bank of around 900 questions.

-Questions are generally short, and collect a single data point.
+Questions are short and in most cases collect a single data point.
 There are several question types, but they tend to be highly structured, and the most common kind is multiple choice from a small set of values.

 It is always an option either to mark a question as not applicable, or to leave it unanswered.
 The 3di handles missing information in a robust way.